hanabi/hanabi.github.io/Reference.md

 #### Unknown Trash Discharge

 * If an *Unknown Trash Ejection* touches multiple cards, only the focus of the clue must be trash.
-* Thus, if a *Unknown Trash Ejection*-style clue touches only trash cards, then it must be a *Discharge* instead.
+* Thus, if a *Unknown Trash Ejection*-style clue touches two or more trash cards, then it must be a *Discharge* instead.

 ### The Dump Truck